utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/syncing-cookies.md

 Postman is ready to capture and sync cookies using Interceptor.

-* Cookies for the domains you specified are automatically synced from Chrome to Postman.
+* Cookies for the domains you specified are automatically synced from your browser to Postman.
 * To stop syncing cookies for a domain, select <img alt="Close icon" src="https://assets.postman.com/postman-docs/icon-close.jpg#icon" width="16px"> next to the domain name.
 * To stop capturing and syncing all cookies, select **Stop Syncing**.

-> You can also control Interceptor debug sessions from the Interceptor extension in the Chrome browser.
-For more information, see [Using Interceptor from Chrome](/docs/sending-requests/capturing-request-data/interceptor/#using-interceptor-from-chrome).
+> You can also control Interceptor debug sessions from the Interceptor extension in your browser.
+For more information, see [Using Interceptor](/docs/sending-requests/capturing-request-data/interceptor/#using-interceptor).

 ## Syncing cookies with the Postman proxy